adryeeel/42Cursus/README.md

 - **Iterative Learning**: Students often redo projects multiple times to improve their skills and understanding.
 This iterative approach allows for continuous learning and refinement of skills.

 Do you think you can handle this? 😉

+## Piscine

+_Piscine_ is a French term meaning "swimming pool" that refers to a intensive and immersive programming boot camp that serves as the entry point to 42 school course.

+During the piscine, prospective students, known as "pisciners", undergo a rigorous four to six-week evaluation period where they are introduced to the fundamentals of programming and problem-solving.

+The piscine is designed to identify individuals with the potential to excel in the field of computer science, regardless of their background or prior experience.

+Particularly, I did the #7 C piscine of 42 Porto and acquired great skills and some achievements through my journey.
+It had a total of 16 solo projects, 4 exams, 4 rushes and a final BSQ group project.
+Below you can see how I performed.

+### Projects

+0️⃣ ✴️ **Eu aceito Porto** - Introduces the pisciner to the world of `git` and `SSH` authetication.

+- 🚀 **Status**: ✅
+- 🏆 **Score**: 100/100
+- ⌛ **Time**: 1/1

+---

+1️⃣

+### Exams

+### Rushes

+Rushes are group projects that happen during the weekends of the piscine.
+They are intensive and demanding endeavors that test the skills, resilience, and teamwork of students.

+In total, there are four rush projects.
+Unfortunaly, during my during piscine I was not able to accomplish any of them, but by trying, I was able to acquire insane communication skills, teammork, and problem-solving capabilities.
+These skills help me a lot later in completing other C piscine projects.

 ## Common core